energietransitie/energy-transition-dataset-template/README.md

 ### Raw propertes
- In the folder [/raw-properties/](/raw-properties/) we will make various measured properties available in an 'unstacked' format with each property in its own column and an appropriate datatype.
-Similar to measurements, we will make data available in two formats:
+In the folder [/raw-properties/](/raw-properties/) we will make various measured properties available in an 'unstacked' format with each property in its own column and an appropriate datatype, e.g.:

 - [twomes_raw_properties.parquet](/raw-properties/twomes_raw_measurements.parquet): a single [parquet](https://parquet.apache.org/) file with data for all subject ids;
- - nnnnnn_raw_properties.zip: <insert number> [zip](https://en.wikipedia.org/wiki/ZIP_(file_format))ped [csv](https://en.wikipedia.org/wiki/Comma-separated_values) files, one for each subject id;

 All property data is structured according to the table below.
 By importing the parquet variant using [pandas.read_parquet()](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.read_parquet.html), you automatically get a DataFrame wih the recommended indices and data types.

-Alternatively, you can also read the zipped csv files, but this typically takes much longer.
-You can use the code below to endup with a DataFrame with the recommended indices and data types:
+TO DO: Change the markdown table below as needed.

 | **Index/Column** | **Name**                             | **Type**    | **Description**                                                      |
 | ---------------- | ------------------------------------ | ----------- | -------------------------------------------------------------------- |